tj-django/django-view-breadcrumbs/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-This provides a generic set of breadcrumb mixin classes.
+Provides a generic set of breadcrumb mixin classes.

 Requires adding ```{% render_breadcrumbs %}``` to just the base template.